The Basic Costs Of Operating a Food Truck

-Food truck start-up costs vary from state to state, depending on licenses, permits, and other fees.
-For a simple truck, with a minimal mobile kitchen and storage, you could get started with as little as $30,000 or $40,000.
+Food truck startup costs vary from state to state, depending on licenses, permits, and other fees.
+For a simple truck, with a minimal mobile kitchen and storage, you could get started with as little as $30,000 or $40,000, to cover the cost of the truck and most of the initial kitchen equipment.
 But, remember, you get what you pay for.
-A food truck is first and foremost a vehicle, and you want it to be reliable for both transportation and your food business.
-Forbes Magazine estimates that an average cost for a food truck is closer to $50,000 to $70,000 for a gently used truck and “reasonable” remodels.
+A food truck is first and foremost a vehicle, and you want it to be reliable for transportation as well.
+Having a mechanic or two check it over can save a lot of money in the long run.

 Forbes magazine estimates that an average cost for a food truck is closer to $50,000 to $70,000 for a gently used truck and “reasonable” remodels.
 If you are willing to spend up to $100,000, you can get extra bells and whistles, or a new truck entirely.

 It’s true that food trucks are relatively inexpensive to open when compared to a traditional restaurant, and the overhead is generally small.
 But remember, once you get the food truck on the road and ready for business, a number of costs are still associated with the day-to-day operations, including insurance, permits, and other fees.
 Food costs, staff wages, transportation, and insurance will amount to almost all of your daily operating costs.